ninjaneers-team/uropa/docs/commands.md

 ## ping

-This command can be used to verify connectivity between Opa and urOpa.
+This command can be used to verify connectivity between Opa and uropa.
-Under the hood, it sends a `GET /` request to Opa to verify if Opa's Admin API is reachable and urOpa can authenticate itself against it.
+Under the hood, it sends a `GET /` request to Opa to verify if Opa's Admin API is reachable and uropa can authenticate itself against it.
-If urOpa is being used in automated environment (like in a CI), it is recommended that you use this command before a diff/sync to ensure connectivity.
+If uropa is being used in automated environment (like in a CI), it is recommended that you use this command before a diff/sync to ensure connectivity.